Seeing Northern Lights in Svalbard: What Other Blogs Don’t Tell You!

 Here are my suggestions for Northern lights outings you can add to your Svalbard winter itinerary!

-Being as close to the North Pole as Svalbard is means you’re out of the aurora zone
+Being that close to the North Pole means you’re out of the aurora zone

 Here’s another counterintuitive thing about seeing the aurora in Svalbard: it’s not actually in what many scientists call the “aurora zone,” the latitude band in which seeing the Northern lights occurs the most frequently.